1Getting Started

 During recording, tap REC to pause.
 The position is maintained.
 Tap REC again to resume recording from the same point.

-Enable count-in from the Metronome settings.
-When active, pressing REC triggers a 4-beat count at your set BPM before recording begins.
+When count-in is active, pressing REC triggers the count at your set BPM before recording begins.
 The display shows "COUNT" during the count-in.

 Multi-Input Recording (USB Audio Interface)

 Connect a USB audio interface to record up to 8 input channels (4 stereo pairs) simultaneously to separate tracks.
-Configure input routing in the Inputs panel.
-Each input pair maps to a track (1–4).
+Reel auto-routes stereo pairs to tracks on first connect, so you see input signal immediately.
+Configure input routing in the Inputs panel if needed.
+Each input pair maps to a track (1-4).

 8Playback